Saturday, April 01, 2023

 The “medial malleolus” is the bump on the lower inside portion of your ankle.
 The “lateral malleolus” is the bump on the lower outside portion of your ankle.

 The lateral ankle ligaments connect the fibula to the foot.
 There are also ligaments present on the inside of your ankle called the “deltoid ligament” that connect the tibia to the foot.
-There are syndesmotic ligaments that are present between your tibia and fibula.

 The anatomy of the ankle is important to understand.
 When ankle injuries happen, disruption of one or more bones/ligaments can occur.
 Treatment is chosen depending on the extent of the damage.